What are lifeline utilities?

 - ensure that any information that is disclosed to the lifeline utility is used by the lifeline utility, or disclosed to another person, only for the purposes of this Act.

-In addition to the duties listed with the CDEM Act, the National Civil Defence Emergency Management Plan state several requirements for agencies, these include lifelines.
+In addition to the duties listed with the CDEM Act, the National Civil Defence Emergency Management Plan state several requirements for agencies (including lifeline utilities).
+These can generally be categorised as either readiness or response requirements as follows:

 - Develop, review, and improve their emergency plans [Section 18(3)];